NICKMERCS Apex Legends Sensitivity & Settings

 Ragdolls | Low |

-As with NICKMERCS, we also recommend playing in the lowest graphic settings possible.
-This will enable you to play the game at improved frame rates.
-Also, even if your PC isn’t the best in the market, you will still be able to run Apex Legends without a hitch.
+We also recommend playing in the lowest graphic settings possible, whilst not sacrificing your in-game visibility.
+This will enable you to play the game at the highest frame rates, which helps with your aim.
+Also, even if your PC isn’t the best in the market, you will still be able to run Apex Legends without a hitch at low settings.

-Having lower graphics isn’t very essential to playing the game better, so you don’t have to worry about this aspect.
+Having lower graphics isn’t essential to playing the game better, so don’t worry if you still want your game to look as great as possible.

-For his processor, he has an AMD Ryzen 9 5950x, a powerful component that can easily beat most of Intel’s high end counterparts.
+For his processor, Nick uses an AMD Ryzen 9 5950x, a powerful component that can easily beat most of Intel’s high end counterparts.
 It has 16 cores, 32 threads, has a boost clock speed of 4.9 GHz, and is really made for gaming.

 NICKMERCS uses an Nvidia GeForce RTX 3090 for his graphics card.
 It is one of the beefiest, one of the most powerful GPUs around, and isn’t just used for gaming but also for professional purposes like rendering, video editing, and game development, among other things.